-The R&E Center processed 399,018 tons of waste in 2021, recovering 20,161 tons of metal for recycling, producing enough refuse-derived fuel to power 12,300 homes, and generating 95,052 fewer tons of greenhouse gas emissions than if the waste had been landfill.
-With waste designation in place through County ordinances, all trash generated in the two Counties is required to be delivered to the R&E Center where it can be processed to recover value.
+The R&E Center processed 393,165 tons of waste in 2022, recovering 12,964 tons of metal for recycling, producing enough refuse-derived fuel to power 13,000 homes, and generating 97,000 fewer tons of greenhouse gas emissions than if the waste had been landfilled.
+With waste designation in place through County ordinances, all trash generated in the two counties is required to be delivered to the R&E Center where it can be processed to recover value.

 The R&E Board approved a \$41 million processing improvements project in 2020 that started construction in 2021 with an anticipated completion date in the summer of 2023.
 The processing improvements project will enable the R&E Center to recycle food scraps, cardboard, and plastics.
 The R&E Board also secured a \$7 million Capital Assistance Program grant in 2021 from the State of Minnesota (through the MPCA) to help fund this project.
-This grant is expected to be received in 2022.
+This grant was received in 2022.

-In 2022, the R&E Board is developing the Food Scrap Pickup Program for full launch to residents in Ramsey and Washington counties in 2023.
-In 2022 the key components under development include the R&E Center construction and equipment installation for food scrap bag recovery, a bag manufacturer of the custom food scrap bags, a website for residents to order the bags and learn about the program, customer support services for resident with questions or need assistance, a warehouse and fulfillment center to distribute the bags to residents and development of communications and educational assets.
-The R&E Board will conduct a pilot program in fall of 2022 to test the implementation under limited parameters.
-Phase 1 is expected to launch in early 2023 to start the scale up of the program with select cities, and the additional phases are expected to launch in 2023 and roll out over several months to ultimately become available to all resident in both Counties by the end of 2023.
+In 2022, the R&E Board continued to develop the Food Scrap Pickup Program for roll-out to residents in Ramsey and Washington counties starting in 2023.
+In 2022, the key components under development included:

+- Construction and equipment installation at the R&E Center for food scrap bag recovery - A contract with a compostable bag manufacturer of the custom food scrap bags - A website for residents to order the bags and learn about the program - Customer support services for resident with questions or need assistance. - A contract with a warehouse and fulfillment center to distribute the bags to residents. - Communications and educational assets

+The R&E Board launched a pilot program in April 2023 to test the implementation under limited parameters.
+Phase 1 is expected to launch in fall 2023 to start the scale up of the program with select cities.
+Additional phases are expected to launch throughout 2024 and 2025 to ultimately become available to all residents in both counties by the end of 2025.

-Additional investments made to the R&E Center in 2021 include adding a robotic sorter to remove additional high value ferrous metals such as aluminum cans and enclosing the refuse derived fuel load-out area to reduce odors and litter.
-The R&E Board completed its remodel of the R&E Center's administration building which had not been updated since 1985 and had a leaking roof, poor windows and inefficient lighting.
+Additional investments made to the R&E Center in 2022 included replacing and expanding the dust collection system, expanding the odor control system and Fire Rover supplementary monitoring and protection system.

 BizRecycling continued to be a successful program to increase recycling in the business sector.
-BizRecycling is grant program that uses financial grants aimed at commercial businesses to increase and improve recycling and organics management.
+BizRecycling is a program that uses technical assistance and financial grants aimed at commercial businesses to improve recycling and organics management.
 BizRecycling also provides grants to multi-unit residential properties.
-During 2021 BizRecycling adapted its grant programs to reflect business needs during the pandemic, with an emphasis on reaching small businesses and minority-owned businesses.
+During 2022, BizRecycling adapted its grant portfolio to better meet business needs.
+The program added grants aimed at reducing waste and staff modified processes to make it easier for businesses to access all program resources.

-One of the R&E Board's priorities is food waste reduction, and during 2021, in an effort to reduce food waste and provide for food security for residents, the R&E Board engaged partners and provided grants resulting in over 10 million pounds of food being recovered and redistributed.
+One of the R&E Board's priorities is food waste reduction, and during 2022, in an effort to reduce food waste and address food insecurity for residents, the R&E Board engaged partners and provided grants resulting in over 10 million pounds of food being recovered and redistributed.

-The R&E Board provides outreach and education in both Counties on general solid waste issues.
+The R&E Board provides outreach and education in both counties on general solid waste issues.
 Working jointly provides efficiency in design and delivery of messages, as well as consistency in the East Metro area.
-Each County incorporates its own efforts to reach various residential and non-residential audiences; the R&E Board's efforts are designed to complement the work of each County.
+Each county incorporates its own efforts to reach various residential and non-residential audiences; the R&E Board's efforts are designed to complement the work of each county.

-The R&E Board entered into a joint powers agreement in 2018 with Hennepin County to form the Partnership on Waste and Energy.
-Through the Partnership on Waste and Energy, Ramsey, Washington and Hennepin Counties collaborate on legislation and policy development, communication and outreach, and planning and evaluation of waste processing.
+The R&E Board entered into a JPA in 2018 with Hennepin County to form the Partnership on Waste and Energy.
+Through the Partnership on Waste and Energy, Ramsey, Washington and Hennepin counties collaborate on legislation and policy development, communication and outreach, and planning and evaluation of waste processing.